https://www.chefspencil.com

 Before you take a sensorial journey to France, USA, or Romania with dishes that look like pieces of art, the sommelier can take you through some stories of the wines that he knows so well.
 The wine cellar has a large selection with 350 labels carefully chosen to match the menu.

-Most appreciated by reviewers are: pork tenderloin with roasted onion glaze, mushroom cream soup, French onion soup, New Zealand mutton chop, sea bream with asparagus and rosemary potatoes, Belgian black and white chocolate mousse and in-house ice cream, but many more are waiting to be discovered.
+Most appreciated by reviewers are: pork tenderloin with roasted onion glaze, mushroom cream soup, French onion soup, New Zealand mutton chop, sea bream with asparagus and rosemary potatoes, Belgian black and white chocolate mousse, and in-house ice cream, but many more are waiting to be discovered.

 In assessing restaurants, the Gault and Millau Guide judges first take into consideration the menu, which makes up 70% of the score, while the service, atmosphere, design, and price-quality ratio make up the remaining 30%.

-The chefs were rewarded for their authentic voices that transcended in the recipes of Romanian core taste.
+The chefs were rewarded for their authentic voices that transcended the recipes of Romanian core taste.
 We would be happy to learn about your Romanian culinary experiences.

 Want to learn more about top Romanian restaurants and chefs?
 Check out our interview with rising star Chef Raul Vidican of Roca Bruna.